smjgordon/bindings/cairo/README.rst

 If some part of the library fails to load, these functions will thrown an exception which can be caught and dealt with.

+To select a particular version of the cairo library, make sure you compile with an appropriate version flag:

+* cairo 1.0: no version flag necessary.
+* cairo 1.2: --version=cairo_1_2.
+* cairo 1.4: --version=cairo_1_4.

 From there, just start using the cairo API as you would from C.  The cairo website contains a collection of `example snippets`_ in C, and this binding